The Concept of Character in the Reich and Lowen Tradition

 Wilhelm Reich also noticed that the patterns of character extended to physical appearance and posture.
 At a standstill in some cases, Reich resorted to having clients move seemingly-fixed areas like the jaw, to loosen things up.
 Often a flow of feeling and memories arose and progress started again.
 Reich came to believe that the question of character was central to psychotherapy.
 The physical manifestations he called armor.
 While Reich emphasized character, he neither created nor emphasized a thorough typology of character.
 Reich believed it was important to 'corner' the armor in a client, segment by segment.

 Alexander Lowen however, made the concept of character more conspicuous in the thinking about change.
-From extensive natural and clinical observation, he did create a typology of character that included physical, psychological, familial and social aspects.
+Whereas Reich thought of character more as 'thematic' of early injury, Lowen thought of it more as a consistent, predictable set of alternative developmental pathways instigated by negative or inadequate environmental responses at critical junctures in early life.
+From extensive natural and clinical observation, he did create a 'tight' typology of character that included physical, psychological, familial and social aspects.
 It is that system that underlies how character is thought of in this tradition.
 Lowen defined character this way

 ... character structure is not a conglomeration of injuries and defenses which can be analyzed one by one, nor is it a series of scattered muscular tensions-a tense neck, a rigid jaw, contracted shoulders, etc.-- which block the flow of excitation and feeling in the body.
 True, each tense muscle or muscle group is the result of traumatic experiences which block the expression of feeling.
 But the character structure is an organized system of defenses aimed to promote the survival and security of the individual.
 And these defenses are integrated and coordinated to promote the maximum security which the individual feels necessary and yet provide an opportunity for the individual to try to find some fulfillment in life.
 It was not built in a day but over a period of years--six to be exact--during which the child strove to find some positive meaning in its life.
 It is a walled city or a fortress depending on the degree of fear.'
 It cannot be analyzed away, nor can it be demolished by force.
 It is part of the individual's nature, second nature to be exact, and therefore beyond the will of the individual to change.*